Chekhov Gymnasium: School years of Anton Chekhov

 The school-leaving certificate of Anton Chekhov.

-Anton Chekhov attended a school for Greek boys in Taganrog (1866-1868), and at the age of eight he was sent to the local grammar school (Gymnasium) where he proved an average pupil.
+Anton Chekhov attended a school for Greek boys in Taganrog (1866–68), and at the age of eight he was sent to the local grammar school (gymnasium, then called the Taganrog Classical Gymnasium for Boys) where he proved an average pupil.
 As an adolescent he tried his hand at writing short "anecdotes," amusing or funny stories, although he is also known to have written a serious long play at this time, "Fatherless," which he later destroyed.
 He received an annual grant of 300 rubles which had been introduced by the Taganrog City Council after the failed assassination attempt on the tsar Alexander II of Russia.

 After the business of Anton Chekhov's father failed, the whole family left for Moscow in 1875-1876.
 Anton was left in Taganrog to care for himself and finish school.In 1879, Chekhov passed his final exams and joined his family in Moscow, where he had obtained scholarship to study medicine at the Moscow University.